ImthiyaszAlam/android-interview-zero-to-hired/README.md

 # Android Interview: Zero to Hired

-> 💼 Real Questions. 🐛 Real Bugs. 🛠️ Real Fixes.
+-  Real Questions.
+Real Bugs.
+Real Fixes.
-> 🚫 No Bakchodi.
-No Theory.
+-  No Theory.
 No Udemy Slides.

 ---

 ##  Why This Exists

-I’m not a FAANG dev.
+> I’m not a FAANG dev.
 I don’t work at Google.
-I’m an Android engineer from a startup — just like you.
+> I’m an Android engineer from a startup — just like you.
+>

-But over the last year, I’ve spoken to **300+ Android developers** from top product-based companies like **Swiggy, Flipkart, Meesho, Dream11, Zomato** and more.
+> But over the last year, I’ve spoken to **300+ Android developers** from top product-based companies like **Swiggy, Flipkart, Meesho, Dream11, Zomato**, and more.
+>

-I collected their **real interview experiences**, the **exact questions** they were asked, the **mistakes** they made, and the **answers** that helped them get hired.
+> I collected their **real interview experiences**, the **exact questions** they were asked, the **mistakes** they made, and the **answers** that helped them get hired.
+>

-This repo is built from those conversations — not theory, not ChatGPT fluff.
+> 📁 This repo is built from those conversations — **not theory, not ChatGPT fluff**.
+Only real-world, battle-tested prep that works.

 ---